 Digital communication methods, such as live chat, website self-service, email, and social media, are quickly gaining popularity.
 However, 92% of all customer interactions happen over the phone, with 85% of prospects reporting that they are not happy with their experience.

 On the other hand, 58% of customers say that customer service influences the brands they engage with.
-Therefore, it is essential to ensure that your representatives are consistent, accurate, and always follow best business practices.
+Therefore, it is essential to ensure that your call center representatives are consistent, accurate, and always follow best business practices.
 And the best way to do this is by developing a call center script.

 Characteristics of a Good Call Center Script